FindNUS/FindNUS.github.io/content/technical/swe/_index.md

 # Sprint
 We follow a sprint of two weeks, tracked via Github Projects.
-This is a snapshot of the three sprints that we have done so far in the project:
+This is a snapshot of our Sprint board:

 ![sprint overall](sprint.png)